 If you require an assessment for ADHD/ADD you must check the assessor or Educational Psychologist can carry out this type of assessment.
 You can also speak to your GP about getting an assessment via the NHS, especially if you want to discuss medication or any impact on your mental wellbeing.

-This is an indicative list of local assessors - you don't have to make contact with them nor we are specifically recommending you only use these contacts, these are just some assessors in the local area to the University.
+There are two indicative lists of local assessors (Dyslexia/DyspraxiaLink opens in a new window) and (ASD/ADHDLink opens in a new window) - you don't have to make contact with them nor we are specifically recommending you only use these contacts, these are just some assessors in the local area to the University.

 Assessors fees can vary, prices locally start from around £275 but they can vary across the country.